mamund/api-starter/README.md

 # API Starter

-A simple _starter-kit_ for developing DORR-style APIs.
+A simple _starter-kit_ for developing DARRT-style APIs.

 ## Set up your project
 1. Clone this repo (or just copy the dartt folder index.js files) into your own project folder.